 - Approximately 20 percent of patients had a chronic (90-day supply or more) opioid prescription each year, usually for hydrocodone, oxycodone, or tramadol.

-- All opioid drugs associated with mortality; most associated with worsened morbidity.
+- Opioid drugs can be associated with mortality; most associated with worsened morbidity.

-Treatments to End Opioid Dependence Before Kidney Disease Advances
+Treatments to End Opioid Dependence Before Kidney Damage Advances

-With heightened awareness on kidney health, National Kidney Month is a good time to get your kidneys checked by a doctor and consult a physician or detoxification specialist about how to get off opioids safely.
+With heightened awareness on kidney health, National Kidney Month is an excellent time to get your kidneys checked by a doctor and consult a physician or detoxification specialist about how to get off opioids safely.

 - Have I been tested for kidney disease?